 Sounds awesome.
 But 3.5 years later, I’m still working basically every free moment of every day on the laptop, other than the odd day I take off to try & preserve my sanity by getting out for a hike, or the few days a month I allow myself to go out to socialize & drink and take a chilled hangover day the next day (and still end up making myself do a couple hours of work even on such days ‘off’).
 And this still isn’t bringing in enough income to stop me needing to borrow more every month and falling further & further into debt, having long ago whittled away all savings.

 And to be honest it isn’t really complete freedom to go wherever you want whenever you want if your decisions about where to go end up being taken (by necessity) according to which place you think you may be able to make some money writing about.
-When I wanted to be in Taiwan to give potential love a chance, I couldn’t afford to stay (by becoming a long-term language student) and went and bounced between Korea & Japan because I could actually make some income by blogging about those places (the snowboarding in particular), whereas blogging about Taiwan had no obvious monetisation and I needed to increase my meagre income as fast as possible.
+When I wanted to be in Taiwan to give potential love a chance, I instead went and bounced between Korea & Japan because I could actually make some income by blogging about those places (the snowboarding in particular), whereas blogging about Taiwan had no obvious monetisation route.
 Fact is that most of this blog makes no money (the only bits of it that really do are the content about Japan & Korea), and the blog overall is nowhere near making a full income; the only way I’ve made any decent money other than that is by doing my other site Snow Guide Korea timed for the Pyeongchang Olympics… but Japan & Korea weren’t where I wanted to be over the last 2 years.
-I wanted to be in Taiwan, but financially felt I had to go off to try and make a successful snowboarding website in Korea… I hoped to get my shit together and get back to Taipei in 6 months, a year tops; but shit happened and I somehow let 2 years slip away and I lost her.
-Now I’m finally back in Taipei, but too late, too late.
-Arriving back in Taipei recently and learning she was getting married felt like the final blow at the end of 3 years of failure and has prompted a hard bout of soul searching and taking stock, one result of which is this blog post.
-There’s only so much failing you can throw yourself at before it becomes a self-perpetuating cycle.
+I wanted to be in Taiwan, but financially felt I had to go off to try and make a successful snowboarding website in Korea… I hoped to get my shit together and get back to Taipei in 6 months, a year tops; but shit happened and I somehow let 2 years slip away and now I’m finally back in Taipei, but too late.
+This has prompted a hard bout of soul searching and taking stock, one result of which is this blog post – there’s only so much failing you can throw yourself at before it becomes a self-perpetuating cycle.

 Note that I’m not looking for any sort of sympathy here – I fucked up, and that’s all on me.
 Rather, I’m writing this to serve as a cautionary tale to those considering taking a wild leap into digital nomad blogging.